One Size Doesn't Fit All

 These benchmarks ignore variables like career changes, health challenges, caregiving responsibilities for an older generation, regional cost of living differences, or starting a business.
 One size does NOT fit all: financial planning must be fluid and personalized.

 Now let’s consider how Eric might feel when comparing his situation to the benchmark.
 It’s a common response I have heard all too often: “I’m already so far behind I will never be able to retire.
 What is the point of saving?”
-This is a dangerous mindset to have as when people measure themselves against external benchmarks they become anxious.
+This is a dangerous mindset to have - anxiety or hopelessness can trigger when people measure themselves against external generic benchmarks.
 That anxiety can lead to poor decisions in the form of excessive risk-taking or avoiding financial conversations altogether.

 Over the course of my career, I have worked with hundreds of different individuals and families.
-I’ve made financial plans where the household had $500k of savings at retirement and the plan showed success.
-I’ve also made plans for which the household had multiple millions at retirement and the plan did not show success.
-Your retirement picture and your financial plan is entirely dependent on you.
+I’ve developed financial plans where the household had $500k saved at retirement and the plan showed success.
+Conversely, I’ve also worked on plans for which a household had multiple millions, and the plan did not show success due to excessive spending or other factors.
+Your retirement picture and your financial plan is often entirely dependent on you.
+Financial planning often shines the light on what we can control, empowering us to make better, more proactive decisions.

 Financial Planning Is Just As Much Art As It Is Science